bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 is determined by a combination of the Python script and the HTML file so it's harder to figure out where something unexpected is coming from.

+###Module 2 Assignment
+I'm enjoying the Basilica package.
+I worked it into another side project that I am working on (a Kaggle competition about analyzing tweets about disasters).